 “Whatever you say.
 Go for it.
 I’ve got her.”

 The head nurse turns to the sole marked passage and reads.

 “Surely goodness and mercy shall follow me all the days of my life,”

 “And I will dwell in the house of the LORD forever.”

-A single tear falls from Grace’s closed eyes, trails down her face, and into the lake.
+A single tear frees itself from Grace’s closed eyes, trickles down her face and into the lake.